-The bill, titled "AN ACT enabling ranked-choice voting for municipal elections," introduces ranked-choice voting (RCV) procedures for municipal elections in New Hampshire.
-It amends existing laws by inserting a new section, RSA 652:16-i, which defines "ranked choice voting" and outlines the process where voters rank candidates in order of preference.
-The bill also modifies RSA 669:23 to include specific instructions for ranked-choice voting on ballots, ensuring voters understand how to mark their choices.
-Additionally, it establishes new definitions related to the voting process, such as "active candidate," "overvote," and "undervote," to enhance clarity and facilitate accurate vote counting.
+The bill, titled "AN ACT enabling ranked-choice voting for municipal elections," introduces a new framework for implementing ranked-choice voting in New Hampshire.
+It amends existing laws by inserting a new section, RSA 652:16-i, which defines "ranked choice voting" and outlines the process for voters to rank candidates in order of preference.
+The bill also modifies RSA 669:23 to include specific instructions for ranked-choice voting on ballots, ensuring voters understand how to fill them out correctly.
+Additional amendments to RSA 656:42 and RSA 659:17 ensure that ballot counting devices can accurately process ranked-choice votes and that the Secretary of State provides clear guidance for voters.

 Statutes affected: Introduced: 669:23, 656:42, 659:17, 659:59, 659:73, 669:38